cirache/cirache/README.md

 - 👋 Hi, I’m cynthia
 - 👀 I’m interested in learning to code better and disecting algorithms
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning Java and have a couple years of experince with C++.
-- 💞️ I’m looking to collaborate on anything.
-I might not be much help but I would like to be a part of anything so I can learn.
+- 💞️ I’m looking to help out and work on projects.
 - 📫 Mention me!
-Although I am not online often I will try and answer asap!

 <!---
 cirache/cirache is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.